Heat transfer vs DTG printing comparison for custom apparel

 Heat transfer printing is a broad category that covers several techniques, all of which involve applying a printed or cut design to fabric using heat and pressure.
 The main types are:

 Heat transfer vinyl (HTV): A vinyl film is die-cut into your design shape and then heat-pressed onto the garment.
-Works best for simple designs — logos, text, numbers, basic graphics.
+Works best for simple designs, logos, text, numbers, basic graphics.
 The result is smooth, slightly raised, and very durable.
 Standard in sportswear for player numbering.

 Digital heat transfer: Your design is printed in full color onto a special release paper using a digital printer, then heat-pressed onto the garment.
 Works for more complex multi-color designs.
 The print sits on the fabric surface rather than being embedded in it.
-The feel is somewhat plastic-like — you can feel the print when you touch it.
+The feel is somewhat plastic-like.
+You can feel the print when you touch it.

 Sublimation transfers: A subtype of heat transfer — sublimation ink printed onto transfer paper and heat-pressed to bond with polyester fibers.
 Unlike other heat transfers, the ink actually becomes part of the fabric.
 Covered in more detail in our sublimation articles.